Local and County Resources for Military Personnel and their Families

 The Women's Rights Information Center offers programs to help women veterans or military spouses move forward towards economic self-sufficiency.
 Veterans may be eligible for referrals or funded computer training through the Bergen County One-Stop Career System.
 Informational workshops, Vet-to-Vet self-help groups and a support group for survivors of MST (military sexual trauma) are currently forming.
 Email them for general information.

 North Hudson Community Action Program (Bergen and Hudson County)

-North Hudson Community Action Program assists veteran in the Bergen and Hudson County area through the SSVF Program and the Homes for Heroes Program, providing housing and supportive services.
+North Hudson Community Action Program assists veterans in the Bergen and Hudson County are through the SSVF Program and the Homes for Heroes Program, providing housing and supportive services.
 Eligible veterans must have served in active military, naval, or air service and have an honorable discharge.
-Their income must fall below 50 percent of the Area Median Income level.
+Their income must fall below 50% of the Area Median Income Level.
 For more information, call 201.210.0101.

 Military Families & Veterans Outreach Program

 Contact: Leslie Young at 973.538.5260 ext.
 124

 Cornerstone Family Programs assists families and veterans in Morris County throughout the difficult process of military deployment.
 Family needs are identified and support offered, including assistance in connecting individuals and families to needed services.
 Services may be provided in the home upon request.

 Family challenges addressed include stress, anxiety, depression, and marital issues; increased use of alcohol, drugs, and overeating; parenting issues and children’s adjustment; financial pressures; Post Traumatic Stress Disorder; increased domestic conflict and problems re-entering family life and the workforce.
 Services are provided by Cornerstone Family Programs, with assistance from a Military Families Advisory Committee.